zacharesmer/imac_g3_ivad_board_init/guide.md

 The J20 board listens for serial data on its Serial RX and Serial TX pins (115200 baud 8N1 UART).
 Connect a serial to USB adapter/bridge to those pins, and also to ground.
 TX on one side connects to RX on the other side, and vice versa.

 There is not a ground pin in the serial rx/tx header, but you can use the ground pin from the programming headers, alligator clip it anywhere on the metal chassis, or stick it anywhere else that connects to ground.
-If it is not connected to a common ground, though, it will not work.
+It must be connected to ground, though, or it will not work.

 It may be necessary to install a driver or configure the serial adapter so that it shows up on the computer.
 On Linux you may have to set up a udev rule.